Always have a plan. Always.

 - IT Developer – Pro Devs who build apps & technologies that are only for use by their own corporation.

-It may be pedantic, but it’s important to call out the way you read a prioritized list like this is top down.
-Priority 1 is higher priority than priority 3, but that does not mean priority 3 isn’t important.
+It may be pedantic, but it’s important to call out that the way you read a prioritized list like this is top-down.
+Priority 1 is a higher priority than priority 3, but that does not mean priority 3 isn’t important.
 It’s also worth calling out that prioritization is temporal.
-Over time (e.g. for subsequent releases) it is perfectly fine to change priorities.
+Overtime (e.g. for subsequent releases) it is perfectly fine to change priorities.

 Creating this list within the context of the overall Windows Phone strategy was fairly easy.
 Getting people to understand it and live it was harder.
 But once it was understood individuals, feature crews, and other groups could use this list to more easily identify which decisions & issues were in the 90% bucket and which were in the 10% bucket.

-Last, but not least, in the 5Ps framework is the people.
-Writing down who is responsible for what (and as importantly, not responsible for what) will help you make sure everyone knows who’s accountable for every key part of the plan.
+Writing down who is responsible for what (and as importantly, not responsible for what) will help ensure everyone knows who’s accountable for every key part of the plan.
+It is important to focus on People and not groups or teams.

 - Responsible – The individual(s) who do the work to achieve the deliverable.